Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Robin from Washington, IA

 Place chicken in baking dish with lid.
 Sprinkle with salt, and pepper.
 Top with mushrooms.
+Mix together the bouillon cube, hot water, lemon juice, and margarine.
+Slowly pour over chicken.

 Combine first 6 ingredients for marinade.
 Marinate chicken overnight (or all day).
 Cook chicken on grill, basting with marinade.
 Or may broil or bake in oven, as you would normally do chicken.